-Rocky Allen, the Denver-area "serial infector" who made national headlines in February after his indictment, has now tested positive for HIV.
-In addition to hepatitis B and hepatitis C, some 3000 patients who were potentially exposed to Allen's tainted needles may now have something new to worry about.
-The 28-year-old former Army medic who was court-martialed for stealing Fentanyl while serving in Afghanistan, is now facing charges of tampering with a consumer product and deceitfully obtaining a controlled substance.
+Rocky Allen, the Denver-area “serial infector” who made national headlines in February after his indictment, has now tested positive for HIV.
+In addition to hepatitis B and hepatitis C, some 3000 patients who were potentially exposed to Allen’s tainted needles may now have something new to worry about.
+The 28-year-old former Army medic who was court-martialed for stealing Fentanyl while serving in Afghanistan is now facing charges of tampering with a consumer product and deceitfully obtaining a controlled substance.

-After being tested several times, Allen's results for hepatitis fortunately turned out negative, leaving many relieved; however, there are still nearly five hundred who have not completed their follow up appointments and another five hundred who haven't been tested at all.
+After being tested several times, Allen’s results for hepatitis, fortunately, turned out negative, leaving many relieved; however, there are still nearly five hundred who have not completed their follow-up appointments and another five hundred who haven’t been tested at all.

 State health officials in Colorado have not yet confirmed any HIV transmissions, but they are adamant that anyone who had surgery at Swedish Medical Center in Englewood between 17 August 2015 and 22 January 2016 should be immediately tested.
-If you have questions for Swedish, call 303-788-5000.
+If you have questions about Swedish, call 303-788-5000.